Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 ### <span lang="en">UI Automator View</span>

-UI Automator View is a Android SDK tool that allows you to scan and analyze the UI components of an Android application.
-This allows you to see the hierarchy of views and the different properties for each one.
+UI Automator View is an Android SDK tool that scans and analyzes the UI components of an Android application.
+This makes it possible to see the hierarchy of views and the different properties for each one.
-Although not a tool dedicated to accessibility, it can be used to analyze in more detail an accessibility issue encountered, and thus better understand its origin.
+Although not a tool dedicated to accessibility, it can be used to analyze in more detail an accessibility issue, and  better understand its origin.

 To use this tool, you need to install the Android SDK.
-Once installed, you should be able to find the tool at the following path: **C:\users\username\AppData\Local\Android\sdk\tools\uiautomatorviewer.bat**
+Once installed, you will find the tool at the following path: **C:\users\username\AppData\Local\Android\sdk\tools\uiautomatorviewer.bat**

-To use it on an application, you need to have the developer mode activated on your phone, and to connect it via a USB cable to a computer, which has UI Automator View started.Once these conditions are met, just click on the Device Screenshot  button in the tool to launch the UI components analysis of the screen displayed on the phone.
+To use it on an application, you need to have the developer mode activated on your phone, and to connect it via a USB cable to a computer, which has UI Automator View started.
+Once these conditions are met, just click on the Device Screenshot button in the tool to launch the UI components analysis of the screen displayed on the phone.

 ### Layout bounds tool

-It is possible on Android to display the bounds of the different views of an application, which makes it possible to detect possible problems related to the dimensions of the elements, to check sufficient margins between various elements, and to verify that each sensitive area has a sufficient size.
+It is possible on Android to display the bounds of the different views of an application, which makes it possible to detect possible problems related to the size of the elements, to check margins are sufficient between various elements, and to verify that each sensitive area has a sufficient size.

 To do this, navigate in "Settings/Developer options" and activate the option "Show layout bounds" in the category "Drawing"